Applying through UCAS

 We consider students for direct entry to year 2 of an undergraduate course.
 Indicate on your UCAS form that you wish to be considered for direct entry to year 2.

-UCAS now scan all personal statements for possible plagiarism using detection software.
-If UCAS alert us to the possibility of plagiarism they will send an email to both us and you, and we will require you to submit a fresh personal statement before deciding if we can allow your application to go ahead.
+UCAS scan all personal statements for possible plagiarism using detection software.
+If UCAS alert us to the possibility of plagiarism they will send an email to both us and you, and we will require you to submit a fresh personal statement and an explanation before deciding if we can allow your application to go ahead.

 For more details, please see our Plagiarism Policy (PDF download).